How to report a violation

-The receipt of an Honor System referral is acknowledged in writing by a letter to the accused student(s) and the referrer.
+The receipt of an Honor System referral is acknowledged in writing by a letter to the referred student(s) and the referrer.

 The rights and responsibilities of the referrer

-A person referring charges of a Graduate Honor Code violation against a graduate student shall be accorded the following rights and bear the following responsibilities.
+A person referring charges of a Graduate Honor Code violation against a graduate student is accorded the following rights and bear the following responsibilities:

 Rights of the Referrer

-- Discussion of the charges between the referrer and accused prior to the Judicial Panel hearing shall be allowed, although the referrer shall have the right to decline to discuss the charge with the accused.
-The referrer shall have the right, with the permission of the accused, to have one witness present when talking with the accused about the alleged violation.
+- The referrer and referred may discuss the charges prior to the Review Panel hearing, although the referrer may decline such discussions with the student(s).
+The referrer has the right, with the permission of the referred, to have one witness present when talking with the student(s) about the alleged violation.

-- The referrer shall have the right to choose one person (any member of the university community, such as a graduate student, a faculty or staff member, or department head) to assist them in preparation of the case.
-This person is not allowed to be present at the Judicial Panel hearing or during a Facilitated Discussion.
+- The referrer may choose one person (any member of the university community, such as a faculty or staff member, or department head) to assist them in preparation of the case.
+This person is not allowed to be present at the Review Panel hearing or during a Facilitated Discussion.

-- The referrer shall have the right to terminate a Facilitated Discussion at any time, without reason.
+- The referrer has the right to terminate a Facilitated Discussion at any time, without reason.

-- The referrer shall have the right to review the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
+- The referrer has the right to review the report prepared by the Associate Chair, prior to the scheduling of a Preliminary Review Panel.

-- The referrer shall have the right to suggest corrections and/or additions to the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
-The referrer shall have the right to receive a copy of the evidence collected during the investigation, the "Order of Events for Judicial Panel Hearings," and any other pertinent information, if the Investigative Board sends the case to the Judicial Panel.
+- The referrer has the right to suggest corrections and/or additions to the report prepared by the Associate Chair, prior to the scheduling of an Review Panel.
+The referrer will have access to the evidence collected during the evidence gathering, the "Order of Events for Review Panel Hearings," and any other pertinent information, if the Preliminary Review Panel sends the case to the Review Panel.

-- The referrer shall have the right to receive written notification of the final disposition of the case.
+- The referrer has the right to receive written notification of the final disposition of the case.

-- The referrer shall have the right to be secure in person and property.
+- The referrer has the right to be secure in person and property.

 Obligations of the Referrer

-- The referrer shall cooperate with the Chief Justice, the Graduate Honor System advisor, the Investigator, and any other personnel of the Graduate Honor System.
+- The referrer must cooperate with the Chair, the Graduate Honor System Advisor, the Associate Chair, and any other personnel of the Graduate Honor System.

-- The referrer shall be expected to appear at the Judicial Panel hearing.
+- The referrer is expected to appear at the Review Panel hearing.